whn09/learning2rank/README.md

 Learning to Rank
 ======

 An easy implementation of algorithms of learning to rank.
 Pairwise (RankNet) and ListWise (ListNet) approach.
 There implemented also a simple regression of the score with neural network.
+[Contribution Welcome!]

 ## Requirements
 - python 2.7